-- Publication of Advertising - 11 Subject to these Terms, Fairfax will use its reasonable endeavours to publish advertising ('Advertising') in the format and in the position agreed with the Customer.
-'Advertising' includes images submitted for publication and content or information relating to published Advertisements. - Customer grants Fairfax a worldwide, royalty-free, non- L^2 exclusive, irrevocable licence to publish, and to sublicence the publication of, the Advertising in any form or medium, including print, online or other.
-Customer warrants that it is authorised to grant Fairfax the licence in this clause t - Pight to Refuse Advertising Neither these Terms nor any written or verhal - quotation by Fairfax represents an agreement to publish Advertising.
-An agreement will only be formed between Fairfax and Customer when Fairfax accepts the Advertising in writing or generates a tax invoice for that Advertising. - 2.2 Fairfax reserves the right to refuse or withdraw from publication any Advertising at any time without giving reasons (even if the Advertising has previously been published by Fairfax). - 3.
-Right to vary Format, Placement or Distribution 31.
-Fairfax will use reasonable efforts to publish Advertising in the format and in the position requested by the Customer, However, Fairfax reserves the right to vary the placement of Advertising within a litle or website or to change the format of Advertising (including changing colour to black and white). - 3.2 Fairfax may distribute interstate or regional editions of a title without all inserts or classified sections. - 3.3 Except in accordance with clause 12, Fairfax will not be liable for any loss or damage incurred by a Customer arising from Fairfax's failure to publish Advertising in accordance with a Customer's request. - 3.4 It Fairfax changes the press configuration for a publication.
-Fairfax reserves the right to shrink or enlarge the Advertising by up to 10% without notice to Customer or any change to rates. - Submission of Advertising - Customer warrants to Fairlax that the publication of the Advertising does not breach or infringe: (a) The Competition and Consumer Act (Cth) or - equivalent State legislation: any copyright, trade mark, obligation of - confidentiality or other personal or proprietary right; confidentiality or other personal or proprietary right; court, tribunsi or royal commission; State or Commonweilth privacy legislation or anti- - discrimination legislation, (e) any financial services law as defined in the - Corporations Act 2001 (Cfh); or (f) any other law or applicable code (including any common law, statute, delegated legislation, rule or ordinance of the Commonwealth, or a State or Territory). - 4.2 Customer warrants that it Advertising contains the name or photographic or pictorial representation of any living person and/or any copy by which any living person can be identified, the Customer has obtained the authority of that person to make use of his/her name or - representation or the copy.
+- Neither these Terms nor any written or verhal quotation by Fairfax represents an agreement to publish Advertising.
+An agreement will only be formed between Fairfax and Customer when Fairfax accepts the Advertising in writing or generates a fax invoice for that Advertising. - 2.2 Fairfax reserves the right to refuse or withdraw from publication any Advertising at any time without giving reasons (even if the Advertising has previously been published by Fairfax). - 3.
+Right to vary Format, Placement or Distribution 3.1 Farfax will use reasonable efforts to publish Advertising in the formal and in the position requested by the Customer, However, Fairfax reserves the right to vary the placement of Advertising within a little or website or to change the format of Advertising (including changing colour to black and white). - 3.2 Fairfax may distribute interstate or regional editions of a title without all inserts or classified sections. - 3.3 Except in accordance with clause 12, Fairfax will not be liable for any loss or damage incurred by a Customer arising from Fairfax's failure to publish Advertising in accordance with a Customer's request. - 3.4 If Fairfax changes the press configuration for a publication.
+Fairfax reserves the right to shrink or enlarge the Advertising by up to 10% without notice to Customer or any change to rates. - Submission of Advertising - Customer warrants to Fairfax that the publication of the Advertising does not breach or infringe: - (a) The Competition and Consumer Act (Cth) or equivalent State legislation: - any copyright, trade mark, obligation of - confidentiality or other personal or proprietary right; (c) any law of defamation, obscently or contempt of any court, tribunal or rowal commission; (d) State or Commonwealth privacy legislation or anti- - discrimination legislation, (e) any financial services law as defined in the - Corporations Act 2001 (Cfh); or - (f) any other law or applicable code (including any common law, statute, delegated legislation, rule or ordinance of the Commonwealth, or a State or Territory). - 4.2 Customer warrants that if Advertising contains the name or photographic or pictorial representation of any living person and/or any copy by which any living person can be identified, the Customer has obtained the authority of that person to make use of his/her name or - representation or the copy.

 4.3 Advertising containing contact details for the Customer must contain the full name and street address of the Customer.
-Post office box and email addresses alone are insufficient - 4.4 If a Customer submits Advertising that looks, in Fairfax's opinion, like editorial material, Fairfax may publish the Advertising under the heading 'Advertising' with a border distinguishing it from editorial. - 4.5 Fairfax will not be responsible for any loss or damage to any Advertising material left in its control. - 4.6 Advertising submitted electronically must comply with Fairfax's specifications.
-Fairfax may reject the Advertising material if it is not submitted in accordance with such specifications. - 4.7 Advertising material delivered digitally must include the Fairfax booking or material identification number, 4.8 If Customer is a corporation and the Advertising - contains the price for consumer goods or services, Customer warrants that the Advertising complies with the component pricing provisions of the Competition and Consumer Act (Cth) and contains, as a single price, the minimum total price to the extent quantifiable at time of the Advertising.
-4.9 Customer must not resel Advertising space to any third - earty without Fairfax's consent.
-4.10 if Advertising promotes a competition or trade - promotion.
-Customer warrants it has obtained all relevant permits and indemnifies Fairfax against any loss in connection with the Advertising. - MSRE kateCard
+Post office box and email addresses alone are - 4.4 If a Customer submits Advertising that looks, in Fairfax's opinion, like editorial material, Fairfax may publish the Advertising under the heading 'Advertising' with a border distinguishing it from editorial. - 4.5 Fairfax will not be responsible for any loss or damage to any Advertising material left in its control. - 4.6 Advertising submitted electronically must comply with Fairfax's specifications.
+Fairfax may reject the Advertising material if it is not submitted in accordance with such specifications. - 4.7 Advertising material delivered digitally must include the Fairfax booking or material identification number.
+4.8 If Customer is a corporation and the Advertising - contains the price for consumer goods or services, Customer warrants that the Advertising complies with the component pricing provisions of the Competition and Consumer Act (Cth) and contains, as a single price, the minimum total price to the extent quantifiable at time of - the Advertising.
+4.9 Customer must not resel Advertising space to any third earty without Fairfax's consent. - 4.10 if Advertising promotes a competition or trade promotion.
+Customer warrants it has obtained all relevant permits and indemnifies Fairfax against any loss in connection with the Advertising.